 Typical Wire Fraud Schemes

 People who commit wire fraud are typically looking for your personal financial information in order to use your credit cards or transfer money from your bank account.
 One common example of wire fraud over the phone is telemarketing fraud.

 Plenty of scammers have also used the Internet to defraud people.
 "Phishing" is the practice by which a scammer will send out unsolicited email to mass amounts of people.
 The email will typically contain a somewhat convincing story and end with a request for the reader’s personal information.

 The Nigerian Prince Scam

 One of the most infamous examples of this kind of fraud is the story of the Nigerian prince.
 In that scam, the sender claims that he is a Nigerian prince who has been exiled, or experienced some other disaster.
 The sender says he has money in a Nigerian bank account, but needs to use the reader’s bank account as a place to deposit the money until a safer place can be found.
 The reader would then give her account information, and the scammer would use that information to access the reader’s money.

 Some schemes are easy to see spot, but others are not.
 Be wary of any email, TV broadcast, or phone call requesting your personal information.
 You can report many instances of wire fraud to the FTC, who will launch an investigation.
 Also be on your guard against other fraud and financial crimes.

 Wire fraud is usually linked to other crimes, and the wire fraud element is what allows inter-state agencies to prosecute the underlying crimes.
 Only an expert criminal defense attorney can be relied on to explain your situation and predict your best course of action.
-If you're being investigated or charged with a crime, you should immediately consult with a criminal defense attorney at no charge for the initial consultation.
+If you're being investigated or charged with a crime, you should immediately get your free case review from a criminal defense attorney at no charge for the initial evaluation.